The resume format in Canada typically follows a particular structure. It’s important that you use this document to highlight your achievements.

-Need to write a Canadian resume?
 While searching for a job in Canada you will need to provide a typed resume.
-The Canadian resume is quite different to a standard CV, which is generally longer and more detailed, so bear in mind that you will need to adapt to the Canadian way of presenting your experience and skills.
-Here we supply you with detailed tips on how to write a resume that will help you find work in Canada.
-It’s important that you carefully read and understand each of our resume tips.
+The resume format in Canada is quite different from CVs you may be used to writing in other countries.
+Bear in mind that you will need to adapt to the Canadian way of presenting your experience and skills.

 LinkedIn is a crucial tool in your job hunt, so ensure you set up an account if you’re looking for professional work in Canada.